Guidelines Subject to Change

 BEFORE THE TRIP:

-- Assess your current health and potential exposure to the coronavirus- People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+- People with COVID-19 have had a wide range of symptoms reported from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-People with these symptoms may have COVID-19:
+If you have any of these symptoms may have COVID-19 and we ask that you contact us and remain at home.

 - Do not travel or participate in a volunteer vacation if you are sick with or tested positive for COVID-19, were recently exposed (within 14 days) to someone with COVID-19 (even if you don’t have symptoms), or just don’t feel well (see symptoms above).